 Start

-If it passes, it will move on to the second stage.
-Here, the evaluating officer will determine if you are eligible for a fiancé(e) visa through information gathered by your petition and through your interview.
+2. National Visa Center (NVC) Evaluation: If your K-1 petition passes, it will move on to the second stage.
+This is where the evaluating officer at the National Visa Center (NVC) will determine if you are eligible for a fiancé(e) visa based on the information gathered by your petition and through your interview.
 If your petition fails this stage, it will likely be “denied”.

 Start

-Top 9 Reasons for Having a Fiancé(e) Visa Denied or Rejected
+Nine Common Reasons for Having a K1 Visa Denied or Rejected

 Top Reasons for K-1 Visa denial chart